 Research and Policy Assistant

-Tynan Challenor joined the Labor Center’s Health Care Program team in August 2020.
-He contributes to the California Simulation of Insurance Markets microsimulation model (CalSIM) and conducts health policy research.
-He came to the Labor Center after completing a year-long fellowship in local government with the City of San José, where he worked on the connection between maternal, child, and adolescent health and gang violence.
+Tynan Challenor is a research and policy assistant at the Labor Center.
+He contributes to the California Simulation of Insurance Markets microsimulation model (CalSIM), which models the impact of state and federal policy on health coverage.
+He also conducts research on health care affordability and provides research support to stakeholders including unions.
+He came to the Labor Center after completing a year-long fellowship in local government with the City of San Jose, where he worked on the connection between maternal, child, and adolescent well-being and gang violence.
 He holds a bachelor’s degree in biology and a master’s degree in biomedical informatics from Stanford University.

 Even after the American Rescue Plan (ARP) substantially increases premium subsidies for health insurance coverage purchased through Covered California, large inequities remain in who has access to affordable coverage.
 Nearly 3.2 million Californians will remain uninsured in 2022, or about 9.5% of the population age 0-64, according to our projections.
 The highest uninsured rates will be among undocumented Californians (65%) and those eligible only for insurance through Covered California (28%).